Lombiq/.NET-Analyzers/Lombiq.Analyzers/Docs/AddingAnalyzers.md

 # Adding analyzers to your project

+## Selecting which analyzer project/package to use

+Lombiq .NET Analyzers is split into multiple projects/packages so you can select the one most suitable for your application.
+Depending on your use case, select one of the following:

+- `Lombiq.Analyzers`: General .NET projects.
+- `Lombiq.Analyzers.NetFx`: .NET Framework projects.
+- `Lombiq.Analyzers.OrchardCore`: [Orchard Core](https://orchardcore.net/) projects.
+- `Lombiq.Analyzers.Orchard1`: Orchard 1 projects.
+- `Lombiq.Analyzers.VisualStudioExtension`: Visual Studio extension projects.

+You only need to reference a single project; e.g., even though Orchard Core apps are also .NET apps, you only need to use `Lombiq.Analyzers.OrchardCore` for them.

 ## How to add the analyzers to your whole repository of SDK-style projects

 1. Add to _.gitmodules_ file (we use the _tools_ subfolder for the submodule's folder here but feel free to use something else):